10 000 Meters Into Miles

 The Conversion Factor: Bridging the Gap Between Meters and Miles

 The relationship between meters and miles is defined by a conversion factor.
-This factor represents the number of meters in one mile (or vice-versa).
+Day to day, this factor represents the number of meters in one mile (or vice-versa).
 Knowing this factor is crucial for accurate conversions.

 1 mile ≈ 1609.34 meters